How do I sign up to offer my books on iBooks?

 No, iBooks accepts only EPUB and Multi-Touch books.

 EPUB is a free electronic book standard that uses XHTML.
 You must validate EPUB files to make sure they comply with EPUB formatting standards (EPUB schema).
 All submitted books must pass the latest version of ePubCheck, include only files listed in the manifest, and use UTF-8/16 characters.
-For more information, see idpf.org/epub.
+Read the complete EPUB specification

 A variety of conversion tools are available.
 Or you can get help from an aggregator.
 Aggregators can help you convert and deliver your titles for a nominal charge.
 In addition, they can distribute your book across multiple channels.
-For more information, see the iBooks Aggregators page on iTunes Connect.
-Note that Japanese language books must be in the EPUB 3 format.
+See a list of Apple-approved aggregators

-A Multi-Touch book is the book format created by iBooks Author that supports textbooks, cookbooks, history books, picture books and more for iPad.
-To view a Multi-Touch book, you must have an iPad and iBooks 2 or later.
+A Multi-Touch book is a new kind of book for iPad that can include photo galleries, video, interactive diagrams, 3D objects, and more.
+To view a Multi-Touch book, users must have an iPad and the iBooks 2 app.

 How do I create a Multi-Touch book?

-You can create a Multi-Touch book using iBooks Author, available for free from the Mac App Store. iBooks Author makes it easy for anyone to create textbooks, cookbooks, history books, picture books and more for iPad.
+You can create a Multi-Touch book using iBooks Author, available free from the Mac App Store. iBooks Author makes it easy for anyone to create textbooks, cookbooks, history books, picture books, and more for iPad.

 How do customers access iBooks?